Shakti10128/Doit/README.md

  1: Create A Task
  2: Update A Task
  3: Delete A Task
- 4: Mars A Task as Completed
+ 4: Mark A Task as Completed
  5: Analyze Completed & Pending Tasks
  6: Full Responsive